tensorpack/tensorpack/docs/tutorial/inference.md

 ### Exporter

-In addition to the standard checkpoint format tensorpack saved for you during training, you can also save your models into other formats so it may be more friendly for inference.
+In addition to the standard checkpoint format tensorpack saved for you during training, you can also save your models into other formats after training, so it may be more friendly for inference.

 1. Export to `SavedModel` format for TensorFlow Serving: